-Our Georgia Park has approximately 27 full-time employees.
-During our Georgia Park's prime attendance season, which typically begins in the latter half of March and extends through early September, we engage up to 30-35 additional part-time and seasonal employees.
-Our Missouri Park has approximately 14 full-time employees and engages in the range of 15-20 additional part-time and seasonal employees.
-Our Texas Park has approximately 14 full-time employees and engages in the range of 15-20 additional part-time and seasonal employees.
+Our Georgia Park has approximately 25 full-time employees and engages a range of 20-35 additional part-time and seasonal employees.
+Our Missouri Park has approximately 12 full-time employees and engages in the range of 10-20 additional part-time and seasonal employees.
+Our Texas Park has approximately 14 full-time employees and engages in the range of 10-20 additional part-time and seasonal employees.
 We also engage consultants from time to time.
 We have no collective bargaining agreements with our employees and believe our relations with our employees are good.
 Parks!
-America has three officers and one director who oversee the strategy of the Company, the operations and capital investment activities of our Parks, as well as the overall financial activities, controls and reporting for the Company and each Park.
+America has three officers and one manager who oversee the strategy of the Company, the operations and capital investment activities of our Parks, as well as the overall financial activities, controls and reporting for the Company and each Park.